timkrebs/qnt9-srs/docs/CICD-SETUP.md

 1. **Create Organization**: Go to [app.terraform.io](https://app.terraform.io) and create an organization (e.g., `tim-krebs-org`)

-2. **Create API Token**:
+2. **Create API Tokens** (you need TWO different tokens):

+   **Organization Token** (for workspace management):
-   - Navigate to User Settings → Tokens
+   - Navigate to Organization Settings → API Tokens → Organization Token
+   - Generate an organization token
+   - Save it securely (you'll need this as `TF_ORG_TOKEN`)
+   - This token manages teams, team membership, and workspaces
+   - ⚠️ Cannot perform plans/applies in workspaces

+   **Team Token** (for terraform operations):
+   - Navigate to Organization Settings → Teams → Select your team (e.g., "owners")
+   - Go to API Token section
-   - Create a new API token
+   - Generate a team token
    - Save it securely (you'll need this as `TF_API_TOKEN`)
+   - This token performs plans and applies on workspaces

 3. **Create Initial Workspaces** (optional, CI/CD will create them automatically):
 ```bash